DRIVER, NO. 37 CHEVROLET

 HOBBIES: Racing, mechanic, family

-Ryan Preece enters his second season at JTG Daugherty Racing in 2020, taking over the No. 37 Camaro ZL1 1LE.
+Ryan Preece enters his third season at JTG Daugherty Racing in 2021, his second piloting the No. 37 Chevrolet.

 Preece joined JTG Daugherty Racing from a recent stint with Joe Gibbs Racing in the NASCAR XFINITY Series, where he ran 15 races with one win, seven top five finishes and 10 top-10 finishes in 2018.
 He added four more races to his NXS career in 2019 racing for JR Motorsports, earning one top-five finish and four top-10 finishes.
 Out of a total of 59 NXS races, he has two wins (Iowa Speedway, 2017 and Bristol Motor Speedway, 2018), 12 top-five finishes, 19 top-10 finishes and one pole award.